lzell/AIProxySwift/README.md

 ```

-### How to classify text and images as potentially harmful with OpenAI
+### How to classify text as potentially harmful with OpenAI moderations

 ```swift
     import AIProxy